-My personal favorite, and one of the most popular apps, RunKeeper is mostly used by runners.
-But it does provide many other categories of activities - hiking, cycling, walking, and more.
+My personal favorite, and one of the most popular apps, is RunKeeper.
+It is mostly used by runners, but it does provide many other categories of activities like hiking, cycling, walking, and more.

 You can even enter stationary cardio activities, such as treadmill workouts.
 RunKeeper works together with many partner applications to track strength training, sleep habits, and weight/body fat measurements.

 A map with speed and elevation statistics is logged as you hike.
 Other statistics are calculated using these values.
 You can choose to upload the tracking data only at the end of your hike, or automatically as you are walking (although this drains the battery faster).

 Photos can be taken from within RunKeeper, and are uploaded to the website and pinned to your map.
 Maps can be edited, so even if your phone loses its GPS or cell tower connection, you can create an accurate record of your hike.